Paul Hollywood: Television and media career

-In August 2015 Hollywood was featured on the BBC genealogy documentary series Who Do You Think You Are?
+In August 2015, Hollywood was featured on the BBC genealogy documentary series Who Do You Think You Are?.
 The programme revealed that his grandfather Norman Harman, who served in the Army during World War II, saw action in the Tunisia Campaign and at the Battle of Anzio and that his great-great-grandfather, Kenneth MacKenzie, had been a policeman in the City of Glasgow Police in the 1850s.
 Hollywood's great-great-great-grandfather, Donald MacKenzie, had been a crofter in Poolewe, Wester Ross.
 Donald had also been the post-runner between Poolewe and Dingwall, where he delivered post on foot over a distance of 60 miles.
 He covered this distance every week, during his forties, on foot for over a decade.
 He lived into his 80s.

-In May and June 2017 he presented Paul Hollywood's Big Continental Road Trip.
+In May and June 2017, he presented Paul Hollywood's Big Continental Road Trip.
 In December 2017, Hollywood appeared as a judge on The Great American Baking Show, the second incarnation of the GBBO series in the United States.

-November 2019, the four-part series Paul Goes to Hollywood premiered on Food Network; the series follows Paul Hollywood on a 3000-mile culinary road trip across America, travelling from New York to Los Angeles on board a Harley-Davidson.
+In 2019, Hollywood made a comment on The Great British Bake Off that a cake looked like "diabetes on a plate" and after complaints, he apologised on his social media.
+In November 2019, the four-part series Paul Goes to Hollywood premiered on Food Network; the series follows Paul Hollywood on a 3000-mile culinary road trip across America, travelling from New York to Los Angeles on a Harley-Davidson motorcycle.

 Hollywood travelled across Japan to discover some of the finest culinary experiences the country has to offer in the three-part Channel 4 series called Paul Hollywood Eats Japan; aired during April–May 2020.

 In December 2020, Hollywood was featured in a two-part Channel 4 series called The Great British Bake Off: Best Bits; celebrating some of the most memorable moments from the first ten years of the series.

-Later in 2022, the three-part series Paul Hollywood Eats Mexico will premier on Channel 4; the series follows Paul Hollywood as he experiences authentic local cuisine on a culinary tour across Mexico.
+Later in mid-2022, the three-part series Paul Hollywood Eats Mexico premiered on Channel 4; the series follows Paul Hollywood as he experiences authentic local cuisine on a culinary tour across Mexico.

+In May 2023, Hollywood appeared in the trailer for the BBC coverage of the Eurovision Song Contest, which was being hosted that year in Liverpool.